jafl/jx_application_framework/programs/jxlayout/README.md

 Changes from previous versions

-4.1.0
+5.0.0

 Updated to use JUtf8Byte instead of JCharacter.

-Fixed hard-coded string and missed indent fix.
+Fixed hard-coded strings and missed indents.

 4.0.0